 “chemical vapors or gases, oxygen-deficient atmospheres or high-risk exposures such as those created by aerosol-generating procedures”.

 On the upside, pollution masks not only protect you from some odors and dangerous airborne particles when you are on the move but hey also provide you with some warmth in winter.
 Although they can be uncomfortable their health benefits far outweigh their discomfort they may cause.
 Try doing before and after pictures of your masks filter after wearing your mask for a week through heavy traffic and you will never look back on using masks.
+If you would like more information on masks, check out my masks resource page where I guide you on which anti-pollution mask to get and where to get your masks.

 This was quite an intense overview of the different types of personal air purifiers out there but I am sure there are other types of purifiers I have not covered.
 If you have come across any type I have not touched on please do share in the comments below.